RamiSyr/RwJail/README.md

 - Releas Beta version

 09-01-2016
-- Fix bug when "uninstall.exe" doesn't delete the monitor shortcut from the Startup Folder
+- Fix bugs when "uninstall.exe" doesn't delete the monitor shortcut from the Startup Folder "uninstall.exe" doesn't delete itself from "Program Files\RwJail\"
-- Fix bug when "uninstall.exe" doesn't delete itself from "Program Files\RwJail\"
+- Add the codes: Setup and Uninstall scripts: (have the script run at maximum speed, Never sleep) Monitor.exe: prevent the script from using any more than 50% of an idle CPU's time.
+This allows scripts to run quickly while still maintaining a high level of cooperation with CPU sensitive tasks such as games and video capture/playback.

 9-13-2016
 - Change everything related to "$.RwJail" into "!.RwJail" after finding that the encryption process of some ransomwares skip folders    start with "$".
 - Add Auto Update function in Setup.exe-
-The script will check if there is a newer version, if yes, will download it in the same folder with name RwJailMMDDYYYY.exe then will run the new setup and delete itself.
+  The script will check if there is a newer version, if yes, will download it in the same folder with name RwJailMMDDYYYY.exe then will delete itself and will run the new setup.

 9-14-2016
 - Add "Detection History" as a tray menu in RwJail Monitor to show the detected processes, by other means: write every detected process into "Detection.log" file in "RwJail" folder in "Program Files", then open it from tray menu.